Some Observations on the Law of Evidence -- State of Mind to Prove an Act (with Robert M. Hutchins), 38 Yale Law Journal 283 (1929)

 Date of Authorship for this Version

 Slesinger, Donald, "Some Observations on the Law of Evidence -- State of Mind to Prove an Act" (1929).
 Faculty Scholarship Series.
-Paper 4812.
+4812.